blur-network/blur/CODE_OF_CONDUCT.md

 free-thinking minds, science-based conclusions, and getting your hands dirty to arrive at worthwhile answers.
 We endeavor to establish a hardworking, truth-aligned network -- within our contributing developers, and our broader user-base.
-Our community is inclusive and welcomes all denominations adults: regardless of age, identity, body size, abilty or disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+Our community is inclusive and welcomes all denominations, regardless of age, identity, body size, abilty or disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
 We endeavor to remove